freeCodeCamp/freeCodeCamp/docs/how-to-open-a-pull-request.md

     - Fill in the details as they seem fit to you.
 This information will be reviewed, and the reviewers will decide whether or not your pull request is accepted.

-    - If the PR is meant to fix an existing bug/issue then, at the end of your PR's description, append the keyword `closes` and #xxxx (where xxxx is the issue number).
-Example: `closes #1337`.
-This tells GitHub to automatically close the existing issue, if the PR is accepted and merged.
+    - If the PR is meant to address an existing GitHub Issue then, at the end of your PR's description body, use the keyword _Closes_ with the issue number to automatically close that issue if the PR is accepted and merged.

+      > Example: `Closes #123` will close issue 123

 5. Indicate if you have tested on a local copy of the site or not.